Blursoftwares/JAVASCRIPT/17-introduction-to-frameworks/README.md

 ### Key Concepts in React

 - **Components**: The building blocks of a React application, which can be functional or class-based.
+Understanding how to create and use components is fundamental to React development.
 - **Props**: Short for properties, used to pass data from parent to child components.
+This allows for dynamic rendering of UI based on different inputs.
 - **State**: A built-in object that allows components to manage their own data.
+Changes in state trigger re-renders, updating the UI accordingly.
 - **Lifecycle Methods**: Special methods that get called at different stages of a component's life.
+They enable you to perform actions like data fetching or cleanup when components are mounted or unmounted.

 ## Project 1: Basic React App